-(1) Unless it is not feasible or unsafe to have a shade structure, or otherwise to have shade present on a continuous basis, utilize alternative procedures for providing access to shade if the alternative procedures provide equivalent protection.
+- (1) Unless it is not feasible or unsafe to have a shade structure, or otherwise to have shade present on a continuous basis, utilize alternative procedures for providing access to shade if the alternative procedures provide equivalent protection. - (2) Except for employers in the agricultural industry, cooling measures other than shade (e.g., use of misting machines) may be provided in lieu of shade if the employer can demonstrate that these measures are at least as effective as shade in allowing employees to cool.